GPUOpen-LibrariesAndSDKs/AMF/README.md

 AMF is a light-weight, portable multimedia framework that abstracts away most of the platform and API-specific details and allows for easy implementation of multimedia applications using a variety of technologies, such as DirectX 11, OpenGL, and OpenCL and facilitates an efficient interop between them.

 These features are a part of the initial 1.3 version of AMF.
-* Version 1.4 of the AMF SDK includes support for the H.265 encoder(HEVC) and bug fixes.
-* Version 1.4.4 has support for FFmpeg 3.3.1.
-* Version 1.4.6 has support for game dvr
+Version 1.4 of the AMF SDK includes support for the H.265 encoder(HEVC) and bug fixes.
+Version 1.4.4 has support for FFmpeg 3.3.1.
+Version 1.4.6 has support for game dvr.
+Version 1.4.7 has support for 360 video stitch.

 <div>
   <a href="https://github.com/GPUOpen-LibrariesAndSDKs/AMF/releases/latest/"><img src="http://gpuopen-librariesandsdks.github.io/media/latest-release-button.svg" alt="Latest release" title="Latest release"></a>